jchnkl/x-choyce/README.md

 south:          string.
 Key for moving south.
 east:           string.
 Key for moving east.
 west:           string.
 Key for moving west.
+raise:          string.
+Key for raising the selected window.
+The selected
+                         window will be raised above all others, but not focused (mainly for multi-monitor environments)
 action:         string.
 Key for iteratively stepping through windows.
 Pressing
                          shift will reverse direction.
 escape:         string.
 Key for stopping choosing without selecting a window.